 If you feel you have been called a Bridezilla unfairly, ask that person to leave you and your wedding alone for a while, and come back when they feel more understanding, and able to support.
 This person has displayed limited ability to understand what you are experiencing and might not see how important your wedding is to you!

-Don’t let non-supportive people affect you negatively – you have other things to focus on.
-If they can’t be nice to you now, they might not deserve your attention at all.
+Avoid letting non-supportive people affect you – there are many other pressing matters that need your focus now.
+If they can’t be nice to you during this challenging time, they might not deserve a wedding invite, after all!

 If you have found that the “bride thing” is the perfect excuse to behave like a total brat, it is time to consider behaving better or you will soon deserve that horrifying godzilla critique.

-If you are shouting at your surroundings, bad-mouthing bridesmaids, bullying your groom because he wouldn’t agree on cake filling, sending abusive texts to vendors late at night, firing friends because they couldn’t help you bake 100 cookie favors – THAT is a guaranteed way get people talking behind your back, not taking you seriously anymore, and even worse: no one will want to come to your wedding as a result – maybe not even your groom.
+If you are shouting at your surroundings, bad-mouthing bridesmaids, bullying your groom because he wouldn’t agree on cake filling, sending abusive texts to vendors late at night, firing friends because they forgot their “bride tribe” slippers at home on your bachelorette weekend – THAT is a guaranteed way get people not taking you seriously anymore, and even worse: no one will want to come to your wedding as a result – maybe not even your groom.

-These are people that will hopefully remain in your life for a long time – instead of nurturing long lasting friends you are perhaps busy making enemies in a situation when you actually NEED friends.
-Hopefully they still want to hang around, but chances are that they won’t if you have called them stupid idiots when forgetting the rose buds for the napkin rings!
-Don’t chase them away, and please don’t bring yourself into great embarrassment post-wedding day.
+These are people that will hopefully remain in your life for a long time – instead of nurturing long lasting relationship, you are perhaps making enemies at a time you need their friendship.
+Hopefully they still want to hang around, but chances are that they won’t if you have called them stupid idiots!
+Don’t chase them away, and don’t bring yourself into great embarrassment post-wedding day.